-Non-resident HOMs present their credentials in a private call on the Governor-General when he is in residence in Canberra.
+A non-resident HOM presents credentials in an individual call on the Governor-General.
 Protocol Branch will arrange a mutually convenient time after the HOM-designate indicates a range of dates when they are available to travel to Australia.
-HOMs should arrive in Canberra at least one working day ahead of their presentation, in order to meet the Chief of Protocol, hand over the working copies of their letters of credence and recall, and be briefed on the call on the Governor-General.
+HOMs should arrive in Canberra at least one working day ahead of their presentation, in order to meet the Chief of Protocol and hand over the working copies of the letters of credence and recall.

 Should non-resident HOMs wish to contact members of the Canberra corps, the Diplomatic List published on the department’s website gives details of all HOMs accredited to Australia.